Fake Craigslist Houses for Rent

 On any given day, it’s possible to search Craigslist for houses for rent by owner.
 Craigslist might just be one of the largest online search sites for rentals in any given area.
 However, some rentals on Craigslist appear too good to be true.
 And if that’s the case, it probably is just that, too good to be true, and there’s a good chance it’s a Craigslist real estate scam.

-Common Craigslist Scams
+Common Rental Scams on Craigslist